tinydice/cryptoutils/README.md

 ## WARNINGS
 1. input:
-	a.
-If you enter a mnemonic.
+	* If you enter a mnemonic.
 DO NOT run this script on a device that has been or will ever connect to the internet.
 (Unless you are willing to 		lose all funds).
-	b.
-If you enter a blank input.
+	* If you enter a blank input.
 DO NOT use any wallet derived to store funds (Unless you are willing to lose all funds).
 2. wallet_types: While the same public key is used
 3. is_private:
-   	a.
-Since private key WIFs are still calculated (and just not printed if is_private = True).
+   	* Since private key WIFs are still calculated (and just not printed if is_private = True).
 Do not think of this as a security feature - input 		warnigns still apply.
 4. I am not legally responsible for the loss of funds resulting in the misuse of any python code in this repository.